Can Snail farming in Kenya Make you Rich?

 Below are the best benefits of snail farming in Kenya.

-• Snail farming is easy to start and does not require high costs.
+• Cheap to establish; Snail farming is easy to start and does not require high costs.
 It requires an investment of around $1500 and uses readily available herbs, fruits, and vegetables for feeding.
+Snail farming requires a small space, making it suitable for urban farming and addressing the challenges faced by women and youth farmers in accessing land in Africa.

-• Snail meat is highly nutritious, containing protein, fat, iron, calcium, vitamins, and minerals.
+• Health and Nutrition Benefits: Snail meat is highly nutritious, containing protein, fat, iron, calcium, vitamins, and minerals.

 • Diversification; Snail farming provides diversification opportunities, such as selling juvenile snails, snail shells, and snail slime, and offering consulting and training services to other farmers.